Zesty fresh Asian chicken salad served Mexican taco style!

 What are your thoughts on larb?
 Have you ever tasted it and think my recipe needs tweaking?
 Which version is your favorite (chicken, pork, duck, mushrooms…)?
 Share your thoughts and suggestions with us in the comments below!

-PS: This recipe is inspired by my American friend Nick who I met when I was travelling to Porto, Portugal in 2017.
+PS: This recipe is inspired by my American friend Nick who I met when I was traveling to Porto, Portugal in 2017.
 When we were catching up in a craft beer pub in Amsterdam we talked food and Nick mentioned that he loves tacos and Asian food.
 He had the idea of creating a Larb gai taco – Sorry Nick for stealing your thunder.
 I honestly hope you like my take on it! 🙂